ankitzm/portfolio/GRID_DESIGN.md

 ## Current Layout Structure

-The Bento Grid uses a **modular, repeating section pattern** that scrolls horizontally.
+The Bento Grid uses a **vertical scrolling layout** with a modular 3-column pattern.

 ### One Section = 3 Columns: